 The Cause of Mutations

-1. Deletion where one or more nucleotide bases are deleted.
-AGTCA becomes AGCA
+1. Deletion where a nucleotide base is deleted.
+AGTCA becomes AGCA.

-2. Substitution where one or more nucleotide bases are replaced by others.
-AGTCA becomes AGTCG
+2. Substitution where a nucleotide base is replaced by another.
+AGTCA becomes AGTCG.

-3. Addition where one or more nucleotide bases are added as extra.
-AGTCA becomes ATGTCA
+3. Insertion where a nucleotide base is added as extra.
+AGTCA becomes ATGTCA.

 The Effect of Mutations